 A wise man once said, “The times they are a changin’,” and whether you like it or not, this couldn’t be more true in the mortgage industry right now.

 As the world becomes more connected through technology, localism has lost some of the significance that it once had.
-The National Association of Realtors reports in Homebuyer & Seller Generational Trends in 2019 that 81% of older Millennials found their home through a mobile app instead of going straight to their local bank.
+The National Association of Realtors reports in Homebuyer & Seller Generational Trends in 2022 that 83% of older Millennials found their home through a mobile app instead of going straight to their local bank and 95% of all buyers conducted some form of internet search to find a property.

 Although physical branches and personal interaction certainly still have value for some buyers, it is undeniable that mortgage companies are no longer just mortgage companies, they are technology companies.
 If a lender doesn’t embrace that mindset, then they will find it difficult to thrive in the ‘Digital Mortgage Era.’